Heterogeneous Treatment Effects in Social Networks: Introduction

 \section{Introduction}

 Causal inference is at the heart of empirical research and principled decision-making in natural and social sciences, and is practically indispensable in epidemiology \cite{robins2000marginal}, clinical research \cite{clinicaltrials2007}, public policy \cite{manski2013public}, economics \cite{banerjee2011poor}, and other domains \cite{angrist1996identification,angrist2008mostly}.
 In causal inference, we go beyond establishing correlation or prediction, and are interested in making causal statements using the concepts of \emph{counterfactuals} and \emph{interventions} about a \emph{treatment} (e.g., administering a vaccine) on some \emph{outcome} of interest (e.g., not being infected by the targeted disease).
-While a \emph{randomized controlled trial}, which divides the participating \emph{units or subjects} into \emph{treatment and control groups} at random and evaluates the difference of outcome in these two groups, is considered the gold standard for causal analysis, due to cost or ethics concerns, we often need to rely on \emph{observational causal studies} using collected data under various assumptions as studied in the literature in statistics (e.g., Rubin's potential outcome framework \cite{Rubin1974}) or AI (e.g., Pearl's probabilistic causal model \cite{pearl2000book}).